Abstracted-Labs/InvArch/OCIF/staking/README.md

 - `register_core`: Allows Cores to register themselves in the system.
 - `unregister_core`: Enables Cores to unregister from the system, initiating the unbonding period for Stakers.
-- `change_core_metadata`: Facilitates changes to the metadata associated with a Core.
+- `change_core_metadata`: Changes the metadata associated to a Core.
 - `stake`: Allows Stakers to lock tokens in favor of a Core.
-- `unstake`: Permits Stakers to unlock tokens previously staked on a Core, starting the unbonding period.
+- `unstake`: Unstakes tokens previously staked to a Core, starting the unbonding period.
-- `withdraw_unstaked`: Enables Stakers to withdraw tokens that have completed the unbonding period.
+- `withdraw_unstaked`: Allows Stakers to withdraw tokens that have completed the unbonding period.
 - `staker_claim_rewards`: Allows Stakers to claim available rewards.
-- `core_claim_rewards`: Enables Cores to claim available rewards.
+- `core_claim_rewards`: Allows rewards to be claimed for Cores.
-- `halt_unhalt_pallet`: Grants Root permissions to halt or resume the staking operations within the pallet.
+- `halt_unhalt_pallet`: Allows Root to trigger a halt of the system, eras will stop counting and rewards won't be distributed.

 ## Events